EASME

 Grant in 2018

-OneWatt, based in the Netherlands, is an artificial intelligence company that specializes in non-invasive, non-contact predictive motor health maintenance systems utilizing sound technology.
-The company has developed a monitoring system that aims to prevent unplanned downtime and detect developing faults in motors.
-By employing custom sensors and advanced machine learning algorithms, OneWatt's acoustic recognition sensors can identify irregularities in motor performance.
-This innovative approach enables businesses to mitigate losses and avoid unnecessary repairs, enhancing operational efficiency and reliability in their operations.
+OneWatt is a Netherlands-based artificial intelligence company that specializes in non-invasive, non-contact predictive motor health maintenance systems utilizing sound technology.
+The company has developed an innovative predictive motor health monitoring system that aims to prevent unplanned downtime and detect developing faults in machinery.
+Its product features custom sensors integrated with artificial intelligence and machine learning algorithms, which are designed to identify irregularities in motors.
+By leveraging acoustic recognition sensors, OneWatt enables businesses to mitigate losses and avoid unnecessary repairs, enhancing operational efficiency and reliability.

 Xzero